SciTools/iris/docs/iris/src/techpapers/change_management.rst

         * the user code usage is simply by calls to "iris.load"
         * the change is not a bugfix, as the old way isn't actually "wrong"
         * we don't want to add an extra keyword into all the relevant calls
-        * we don't see a longterm future for the existing behaviour :  we expect everyone to adopt the new interpretation, eventually
+        * we don't see a long term future for the existing behaviour :  we expect everyone to adopt the new interpretation, eventually

 For changes of this sort, the release will define a new boolean property of the